thebigmunch/gmusicapi-scripts/README.md

 A collection of scripts for [gmusicapi](https://github.com/simon-weber/Unofficial-Google-Music-API).

+### gmdownload

+[gmdownload.py](gmdownload.py) is a dumb download script.
+It will download all songs matching the filters.

 ### gmsync

 [gmsync.py](gmsync.py) is a smart upload script.
 It will only make an upload request for songs that are not already in your Google Music library.